-GET /WM1A/wm1a.jsp HTTP/1.1 Host: host1.company.com
+GET /WM1A/wm1a.isp HTTP/1.1 Host: host1.company.com

-The wmla.jsp file is sent as the response.
-The ALLTOCLUSTER1 routing rule is a possible match, but Web Mod A is chosen as the best match by proxy1 because the combination of its context root and URI pattern /WM1A/wmla.jsp is a better match than /.
+The result is the wm1a.jsp file is sent as the response.
+The ALLTOCLUSTER1 routing rule is a possible match, but Web Mod A is chosen as the best match by proxy1 because the combination of its context root and URI pattern /WM1A/wm1a.jsp is a better match than /.
 Web Mod A is also chosen as the best match because its virtual host contains the host1.company.com:80 alias, which is a more specific match than the :80 wild card alias.